 Watershed Protection Fee

 The Watershed Protection Fee is a funding mechanism for the City's water supply protection programs.
-The City will impose a fee of $0.0748 per CCF (per 100 cubic feet of water) for Raleigh, Garner and Rolesville water customers.
+The City will impose a fee of $0.1122 per CCF (per 100 cubic feet of water) for Raleigh, Garner, Rolesville, Wake Forest and Knightdale water customers.
 The funds are used to pay for the Upper Neuse Clean Water Initiative, as well as additional drinking water quality improvements to the treatment system, and/or for protective restoration projects.

 Infrastructure Replacement Charges

-These new charges will apply to ALL UTILITY CUSTOMERS serviced and billed by the City of Raleigh.
-The charges will be assessed per meter and based on meter size.
+These charges apply to all utility customers serviced and billed by the City of Raleigh.
+There is one Infrastructure Replacement Charge for water and one for wastewater.
+The charges are per meter and based on meter size.

 Deposits and Other Charges